What is Mohs surgery?

 The Mohs procedure is most often used to treat basal cell and squamous cell carcinomas - two of the most common forms of skin cancer.
-Mohs surgery is also particularly helpful for:
+However, there is also utility for other more rare, aggressive, skin and soft tissue cancers.
+Mohs surgery is particularly helpful for:

 - Skin cancers near vital functional or cosmetically important areas, such as eyelids, nose, ears, lips, forehead, scalp, fingers, or genital area.